jamesgrams/pull-up-flash/README.md

 ## Installing

 1. Download and run the appropriate binary for your operating system from the releases section.
+    * On Mac and Linux, you will likely have to make the file executable.
 2. Optionally, follow appropriate steps to make this binary run on startup.
 3. Install the [Chrome Extension](https://github.com/jamesgrams/pull-up-flash-extension) in your browser.